An image of a hot looking sunset through the trees.

 Extreme heat is one of the most direct consequences of climate pollution.
 It is also one of the most harmful, with more Australians dying as a result of heatwaves since 1890 than from floods, bushfires and all other climate-fuelled disasters combined.
 Extreme heat harms our health, our livelihoods and our economy.

-According to our new Heat Map tool, for nearly one third of Australian communities, the number of days over 35°C experienced each year could double by 2050.
+According to our Heat Map tool, for nearly one third of Australian communities, the number of days over 35°C experienced each year could double by 2050.

 But there is good news!
 We can significantly reduce this harm by taking the necessary action to cut climate pollution this decade.
 We still have time to course-correct and get us on a safer path, but we need to act urgently.
 The choices made this decade will substantially shape the kind of world our kids and grandkids inherit.
 By cutting greenhouse gas emissions this decade, we will limit the number of extremely hot days and warm nights Australians are forced to endure in the future.